orangejuice/blog/data/activity/movie-第二次世界大战-前线视角-2023/record.en.md

   subtitle: 2023 / UK / Documentary / Rob Coldstream
 ---

-The film clips are too fragmented, with a strong sense of patching, reducing documentary value.
-The post-production is cheap, and gives a cursory view.
-There is not a single scene of the Asian battlefield.
-How can it be called a World War?
+The film clips are too fragmented, with a strong sense of patchwork, and low documentary value.
+The post-production is cheap and rushed through.
+Not a single scene from the Asian battlefield is shown, making it hard to call it a 'world' war.